773.702.8837 kenyatta@uchicago.edu

 7. Use inappropriate language, tell risqué jokes, or make sexually suggestive comments around children, even if the children themselves do so.

-9. Take or utilize photographs of any child without the written express consent of the child’s parent/guardian.
-A waiver of this guideline can be obtained by contacting the Youth Program Coordinator.
+9. Take or utilize a photograph of any child without the written express consent of the child’s parent/guardian.
+A waiver of this guideline can be obtained by contacting Risk Management.

 10. Date or become romantically or sexually involved with a child.
-Do not show pornography to a child or involve children in pornographic activities.
+Do not show pornography to a child or involve a child in pornographic activities.

 11. Transport a child alone in any vehicle.
 Do not use personal vehicles if possible.